BolajiAyodeji/Blogposts/ck3tyrb4j01kt6qs180hpzaso.md

   - Serious
   - Critical

-> **react-axe** uses advanced console logging features and works best in the Chrome browser, with limited functionality in Safari and Firefox.
+> **@axe-core/react** uses advanced console logging features and works best in the Chrome browser, with limited functionality in Safari and Firefox.

 ## Getting Started with [Axe for Vue.js](https://github.com/vue-a11y/vue-axe)